-The best Oculus Quest 2 accessories you can buy today
+The best Meta Quest 2 accessories you can buy today

-The Elite Strap with Battery Pack is our top recommendation for best Oculus Quest 2 accessory because it's designed brilliantly.
-While pricey at $99, it attaches to the Quest 2 with ease and allows users to adjust the fixture and position of the headset with the turn of a dial.
+The Elite Strap with Battery Pack is our recommendation for the best Meta Quest 2 accessory because it's just brilliantly designed.
+Yes, it's pricey at $119, but it attaches to the Quest 2 with ease and allows users to adjust the fixture and position of the headset with the turn of a dial.
 Plus the battery pack boosts your headset's battery life and can be charged simultaneously with the Meta Quest 2 battery when you're not in VR.

-Remember, we're recommending the Elite Strap with Battery Pack, not the separate Elite Strap, which can be found for $49.
-For those looking to save a little, the Elite Strap alone could be worth it.
-But we found the Battery Pack version to be more practical.
+Remember, this is the Elite Strap with Battery Pack, not the separate accessory called Elite Strap, which can be found for $59.
+For those looking to save a little, the Elite Strap alone is still worth it but we found the Battery Pack version to be worth the extra money.

-Considering the Quest 2 can be played without a computer, having a carrying case is a must-have accessory for on-the-go VR.
-We recommend the official Oculus Quest 2 carrying case for its excellent design and premium feel, but there are more options we tested on the best Oculus Quest 2 cases.
+Considering that the Quest 2 can be played without a computer, having a carrying case is a must-have accessory for on-the-go VR.
+We recommend the official Meta Quest 2 carrying case for its excellent design and premium feel, but there are more options we tested on the best Meta Quest 2 cases.

-The AMVR's main selling point turns out to be its one weakness.
+AMVR's main selling point, unfortunately, turns out to be its one weakness.
 Because these knuckle grips stay adhered to the hands, you'll need to take the controller off your hand completely to free up your fingers.
 For example, it's hard to adjust the Quest 2 head strap without pulling the controllers off your hands first.
 It's a small annoyance, but the added security is worth it.

 The Anker Charge Dock is less of an essential Meta Quest 2 accessory and more of a nice top have.
 That's because it's a neat way to charge your headset and Quest 2 controllers, or simply keep it topped up with electrical juice when you're not using it.